kilicomu/bocs_array/README.md

 When building the project with PlatformIO, the installation of these libraries will happen automatically!
 With the Arduino IDE, these libraries will need to be installed by you - you can find out how to do this from the [Arduino documentation](https://docs.arduino.cc/learn/starting-guide/software-libraries).

 **Please note:** This program assumes that you have already set the time on the DS1307 real time clock that is attached to the data logging shield.
-If you haven't, please do so before installing this program to the Arduino - you can find an example of how to do this [here](https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/understanding-the-code).
+If you haven't, please do so before installing this program to your Arduino - you can find an example of how to do this [here](https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/understanding-the-code).

 ## Installation

 ### Arduino IDE
 1. Clone a copy of this repository or download it as a ZIP from the Releases page and extract it to your filesystem
 2. Open the `src/bocs_array.ino` file in the Arduino IDE
-3. Ensure that you have installed the required libraries as described in the `Setup` section of this README
+3. Ensure that you have installed the required libraries as described in the [Setup](#setup) section of this README
 4. With your Arduino Uno attached to a USB port on your computer, follow the generic instructions for uploading an Arduino sketch to a device, available [here](https://docs.arduino.cc/software/ide-v1/tutorials/arduino-ide-v1-basics#uploading)

 ### PlatformIO IDE